TheMody/PianoBeamer/README.md

 # Improvements
 Will need to be tested.

-Keyboard bounding box is kinda slow (needs to iterate over 90degree turning), also the points could be further refined using simple jittering.
+Keyboard bounding box is kinda slow (needs to iterate over 90degree turning)

-Add some Demo Images.